The stunning natural beauty of the American Southwest, and my love of all things botanical form the foundation of my work.

 Spending a year teaching art on the Navajo Reservation gave me the opportunity to travel throughout New Mexico and Arizona, absorbing the sculptural landscape forms, visiting pueblos and hogans, ancient sites and long abandoned homes.
 The history of the area is alive for me, the presence of the ancients still shimmering through the light and the landscape.
 This mystique is what I attempt to give voice to in my work.

-I work in watercolor, oil, and acrylics, and alternating between the scientific accuracy and beauty of nature in botanicals and capturing the drama and vastness of the landscapes and structures of the Southwest.
+I work in watercolor, oil, and acrylics, alternating between the scientific accuracy and beauty of nature in botanicals and capturing the drama and vastness of the landscapes and structures of the Southwest.

 I exhibit with juried group and solo shows in several venues throughout Virginia, New Mexico and North Carolina.